 Rung leaves the next morning.

 Travelling to the Crystal City takes valuable time.
-Rung does not know exactly what this splicing entails, but he knows the risks of an incomplete spark, whether the pulse of living energy was not enough to properly ignite the whole spark, or if it was marred by too little crystal at inception that left the life inside partially exposed and slowly draining.
+Rung does not know exactly what this splicing entails, but he knows the risks of an incomplete spark: whether the pulse of living energy was not enough to properly ignite the whole spark, or if it was marred by too little crystal at inception.
+Either would leave the life inside partially exposed and slowly draining.
 His segment had an excellent record, with very few non-viable sparks.
 He needs to see what is being done - he does not know if any others of his kind made it to the surface, but if the Prime's scientists are not careful, they could be condemning whoever they have spliced to achieve these ends to a slow death.
 The physiological and psychological effects of placing borrowed spark energy into some sort of pre-fabricated body, rather than allowing it time and substance to develop its own form?
 Rung can't even wrap his processor around it, but the potential danger drives him on, determined to find this augmentation program and vet it thoroughly.

 Moreover, if they have successfully found a method of giving life to new Cybertronians…